NixLine-org/nixline-baseline/CONTRIBUTING.md

-# Contributing to NixLine Baseline
+# Contributing to Lineage Baseline

-Thanks for contributing to NixLine!
+Thanks for contributing to Lineage!
 This is the baseline repository that defines the core policy packs and apps.

 ## Prerequisites